-- The DSL at St Gabriel's School is Luke Williams .
-The DDSL is Claire Kelley - If the matter involves the DSL, it should be brought to the attention of Luke Williams.
-(Head Teacher) - A written record of the concern will be kept in the Child Protection section of the child's file. - A member of staff should contact Children's Social Care directly only referred to Children's Social Care
+- The DSL at St Gabriel's CofE Primary School School is St Gabriel's CofE Primary School.
+The DDSL is/are Claire Kelley - If the matter involves the DSL, it should be brought to the attention of Luke Williams (Head Teacher) - A written record of the concern will be kept in the Child Protection section of the child's file. - A member of staff should contact Children's Social Care directly only referred to Children's Social Care